-If you have a maintenance problem with the house e.g. boiler stops working, leaky tap then please contact us at email@example.com.
+If you have a maintenance problem with the house e.g. boiler stops working, leaky tap then please contact us at firstname.lastname@example.org and we will respond promptly to your problem.
 If there is an emergency you must call us immediately.
-Please remember some basic things you will be expected to deal with for example when your bulbs need replacing.
+Please remember there are some basic things that you will be expected to deal with, for example, when your bulbs need replacing.

 My housemate won’t pay their rent?

 The tenancy contract is a single agreement, which means that you have a joint tenancy.
 Therefore you all have the same rights and responsibilities.
 For aspects such as the rent you are all equally responsible for ensuring that the rent is paid on time and in full.
 Therefore choosing trusted housemates is key for a stress free year.